lasso-net/lassonet/README.md

 pip install lassonet
 ```

-## Features

-- regression, classification and [Cox regression](https://en.wikipedia.org/wiki/Proportional_hazards_model) with `LassoNetRegressor`, `LassoNetClassifier` and `LassoNetCoxRegressor`.
-- cross-validation with `LassoNetRegressorCV`, `LassoNetClassifierCV` and `LassoNetCoxRegressorCV`
-- group feature selection with the `groups` argument
-- `lambda_start="auto"` heuristic

-Note that cross-validation, group feature selection and automatic `lambda_start` selection have not been published in papers, you can read the code or [post as issue](https://github.com/lasso-net/lassonet/issues/new) to request more details.

 ## Usage

 We have designed the code to follow scikit-learn's standards to the extent possible (e.g. [linear_model.Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html)).